chevah/geck/content/documentation.rst

 Operation (called 'Usage Instructions')
 ---------------------------------------

-Contains general principles of operating SFTPPlus correctly.
+Contains general principles of operating the product correctly.
 For example, the HTTP/HTTPS operations page goes into detail about what actions are available with this service, examples of usage and more.

-Includes other features or services that interface with SFTPPlus such as how antivirus interfaces with SFTPPlus.
+Includes other features or services that interface with the product such as how antivirus interfaces with the product .

-Describes how SFTPPlus operates in relation to a specific area - authentication, filesystem access, client-shell command line usage etc.
+Describes how the product operates in relation to a specific area - authentication, filesystem access, client-shell command line usage etc.

 There is environment-specific information
-- for example, how specific operating systems interface with parts of SFTPPlus.
+- for example, how specific operating systems interface with parts of the product.

 Further describes specific operations and how the software works due to a specific scenario (scenarios can be included) and network (ie what happens when multiple servers are involved).

-Covers management related topics related to operating SFTPPlus
+Covers management related topics related to operating the product
 - such as key and certificate management, debugging/testing the software, and other topics relevant to system and network administrators.